Information Flow Control in Machine Learning through Modular Model Architecture: Conclusion

 \section{Conclusion}

-In this work, we present the concept of information flow control (IFC) in machine learning, including a mathematical formulation of the problem.
-We then show how the IFC capability can be supported by extending the Mixture-of-Expert (MoE) model architecture for a Transformer-based language model.
-The evaluation results based on a large corpus of data from Pushshift.io show that the proposed MoE architecture can enable strong control of information flow from training data to model outputs with low overhead.
+In this work, we present the concept of Information Flow Control (IFC) in machine learning, including a mathematical formulation of the problem.
+We then propose a method to provide IFC for parametric ML models and show how the IFC capability can be supported through modest modifications for a Transformer-based language model.
+The evaluation results based on the datasets from Pushshift.io and Codeparrot show that the proposed parametric IFC architecture can enable strong control of information flow from training data to model outputs with low overhead.